Gift Ideas and Recommendations for Music Therapists

-If you’re anything like me, I always end up asking for music therapy supplies for Christmas and holiday gifts.
-It’s a great time to ask for things that you are wanting to try or splurging on something a little more pricey.
-So with holiday shopping season quickly approaching - here is a list of things that I either already have and love, will be asking for this Christmas, or would love to try in the future.
+There have been many a year where I end up asking for music therapy supplies for Christmas and holiday gifts.
+Lately too, I’ve been keeping an eye on deals to shop for supplies for the business.
+It’s a great time to ask for things that you are wanting to try or save some money on new equipment.
+So with holiday shopping season quickly approaching - here is a list of things that my team and I love and would recommend for music therapists and music therapy students!

 This year has been full of conversations about grief and coping skills.
 I’ve started to incorporate some stretching and relaxation to help my clients develop some coping practices that they can turn to throughout their weeks.
 One product I will be asking for this year is a deck of Yoga cards.
 These provide visuals for clients to learn a variety of movements, as well as some instructions on how to facilitate.
 I’ve also considered scanning these to use during telehealth sessions via screen sharing.
 This pack is specifically marketed towards teens, but there is also a pack for children and one more suited for adults.